aawgit/onlineStore/README.md

 This project is a template for creating e-commerce website with user authentications and content management functionality.

+- See it in action on the [demo site](https://openshop-amatyas001.herokuapp.com/login)

 ## Features:

 - Token verification